grame-cncm/faust/architecture/vcvrack/README.md

 Polyphonic modules can be created using the  `-nvoices <num>` parameter up to 16 voices.
 The  `freq/gate/gain` convention can be used in the DSP code.
 VCV Rack follows the 1V/octave convention for MIDI pitch values, so the MIDI signals are automatically converted to `freq` using this convention.
 Gain and gates signals (using the [0v..10v] range) are converted to [0..1] values.

-Note that **creating polyphonic effects** also make sense in VCV Rack.
+Note that **creating polyphonic effects** also makes sense in VCV Rack.
 For instance a reverb connected to a polyphonic instrument would need to be polyphonic.
 Thus the `-nvoices <num>` parameter can also be used in this case.

 ## Metadata